John McKerley is a writer, historian, photographer, editor, and archivist committed to documenting the extraordinary stories of everyday people.

 In 1999, I left Alabama for the University of Iowa, where I studied labor and working-class history with Shelton Stromquist and joined my first union, the United Electrical, Radio, and Machine Workers of America (UE) Local 896, also known as the Campaign to Organize Graduate students (COGS).

 During my time at Iowa, I learned what it meant to be a union steward and to guide a local union as part of a coordinating committee (our version of an executive board).
-I was also fortunate to be a UE delegate to three international gatherings of union members from around the world to discuss the struggles of public-sector workers in Mexico, Canada, Japan, and the United States.
+I was also fortunate to be a UE delegate to three international gatherings of union members from around the world to support the struggles of public-sector workers in Mexico, Canada, Japan, and the United States.

 In 2007, I came home to Alabama to put my training to work as an editorial consultant with the Birmingham Civil Rights Institute (BCRI), a museum, archive, and community center dedicated to carrying on the work of Birmingham’s civil rights activists from the 1950s and 1960s.
 While at the BCRI, I worked with the director of the institute’s oral history project, Horace Huntley, to produce Foot Soldiers for Democracy, a volume of oral histories with veterans of the city’s desegregation campaign of 1963.